PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

-Because the V7 is not backward compatible with the V6, here's a guide to help you to migrate your code:
+Because the V7 is **absolutely** not backward compatible with the V6, here's a guide to help you to migrate your code:

+### :warning: Phpfastcache global namespace  :warning:
+As of the V7 and to comply with modern standards the Phpfastcache namespace has changed :warning:

+#### :clock1: Then:
+We used to declare this namespace: `namespace phpFastCache;` or `use phpFastCache\...;`

+#### :alarm_clock: Now:
+The time has changed, you now have to use: `namespace Phpfastcache;` or `use Phpfastcache\...;` For any useful purpose, the `src/` directory has been moved along to `lib/`.

 ### Return type & Scalar type declarations
 :anger: :exclamation: The V7 will make use of new php's return type & scalars type declarations features.